tomexiskandar/bintang/README.md

 3 {'id': 4, 'name': 'Maria', 'age': None, 'address': None, 'hobby': 'Digging'}
 4 {'id': 5, 'name': 'Bing', 'age': None, 'address': None, 'hobby': 'Digging'}
 ```
-You should notice that all column names now have been normalised for each row even though not all records used all column names during insertion.
+You should notice that all column names now have been normalised for each row, even though all records have not used all column names during insertion.

 Inspect Person table column list.
-You can use function table.get_columnnames() to list all column names.
+You can also use function table.get_columnnames() to list all column names.
 ```
 >>> bt['Person']
 {